Dust Yourself Off & Try Again: Famous Founder Failures

 83% sure this is legit.

 After founding Alibaba, he failed his bid for US expansion.
-He failed in a role-reversing takeover of Alibaba investor, Yahoo, when they hit leaner times.
+He failed in a role-reversing takeover of Alibaba investor Yahoo when it hit leaner times.
 And he failed to make any logical sense a few years ago, when debating Tesla founder, Elon Musk.

-As of May 2024, Alibaba has a market cap of ~$186 billion dollars and Ma—a personal wealth of $25 billion.
+As of May 2024, Alibaba has a market cap of ~$186 billion dollars, and Ma has a personal wealth of $25 billion.

 Colonel Harland Sanders

-Does he look like your grandpa or is it just me?
+He look like your grandpa, or is it just me?

 Over a thousand rejections later, he found his first partner and began building what became a franchise empire.
 By the 1960s, KFC was booming globally, and Sanders sold the business for $2M while remaining the company’s spokesman.
-Today there are 25,000+ finger licking’ good KFC outlets in more than 140 countries around the world.
+Today, there are 25,000+ finger-licking good KFC outlets in more than 140 countries worldwide.

 J.K.
 Rowling’s Chamber of Failures